-Aggressive Expansion is a negative modifier on diplomatic relations between you and another country.
-The Aggressive Expansion number is regional and is different for each nation.
+Aggressive Expansion impacts diplomatic relations negatively.
 Once a country’s Aggressive Expansion opinion towards you exceeds 50 they could either start or join a coalition against you.

 When you first start a game your Aggressive Expansion opinions with other nations will be zero.
 Once Aggressive Expansion increases and stays high long enough, countries will hate you (become outraged) and will even become your enemy.
 It can drive them into either joining or creating a coalition of nations that will stand against you.
 Aggressive Expansion is always something you will have to deal with as your country grows and annexes those unruly territories next to your borders.
 After all, your citizens deserve peace and security, right?